Reflective Essay – Definition, Format, Examples

 A reflective essay is a first-person piece of writing in which you take a look at your life experiences and describe their meaning or what you have learned from them.
 As an academic analysis, it often involves reflecting on the material you learned in class.

-Unlike common reflections that many people exercise, this type of essay doesn’t usually cover an event or memory but a theory, reading, or an experience.
-Through this kind of self-evaluation, students explore learning techniques and their effects, analyzing them and identifying whether they are efficient and if there is room for improvement.
+Unlike common reflections that many people exercise, this type of essay doesn’t usually cover an event or memory but a theory, a reading, or an experience.
+Through this kind of self-evaluation, learners explore learning techniques and their effects, analyzing them and identifying whether they are efficient and if there is room for improvement.

 Graham Gibbs's model of reflection